Iraq–Spain relations

-Iraq–Spain relations are the bilateral and diplomatic relations between these two countries.
-Iraq has an embassy in Madrid.
-Spain has an embassy in Baghdad and an honorary consulate in Erbil.
+Iraq–Spain relations are the bilateral relations between Iraq and Spain.
+Diplomatic relations were established in 1946.
+Iraq maintains an embassy in Madrid, and Spain maintains an embassy in Baghdad and an honorary consulate in Erbil.
+Spain deploys approximately 300 military personnel in Iraq as part of the international coalition against ISIS and NATO Mission Iraq.

-History of diplomatic relations
+History

+Kingdom of Iraq (1946–1958)

-In 1946 diplomatic relations are established between Spain and the then Kingdom of Iraq and in 1948 the Spanish legation is opened in Baghdad, under the Spanish Embassy in Cairo.
-Spain raises the level of its representation in Iraq to the rank of Embassy in 1955.
-In 1952, the then Prince Regent Abd al-Ilah of Hejaz visits Spain, and the King of Iraq, Faisal II, would do so in 1956.
-The regime change in 1958 barely affected the bilateral relationship and the views of Spain of leading Iraqi political personalities were frequent during the next two decades.
+Diplomatic relations were established between Spain and the Kingdom of Iraq in 1946.
+In 1948, the Spanish legation was opened in Baghdad, under the Spanish Embassy in Cairo.
+Spain raised the level of its representation in Iraq to the rank of Embassy in 1955.
+Prince Regent Abd al-Ilah visited Spain in 1952, and King Faisal II visited in 1956.

+Republic and Ba'athist era (1958–1990)

-The Kings of Spain visited Baghdad in 1978, in one of their first state visits to an Arab country.
-The active policy developed during the 50s and 60s of the last century by the Hispano-Arab Institute of Culture on scholarships allowed many Iraqi students to access Spanish universities to carry out higher studies, especially in language and literature, medicine and engineering.
-Spanish companies began arriving in Iraq in the late 1960s, where they became a benchmark, especially in civil construction and infrastructure.
-Iraq was an important client of the Spanish shipbuilding industry, and a growing volume of commercial exchange was maintained, with Spain being a major buyer of Iraqi crude.
+The regime change of 1958 barely affected bilateral relations.
+During the 1960s and 1970s, the Hispano-Arab Institute of Culture provided scholarships that allowed many Iraqi students to access Spanish universities for studies in language and literature, medicine, and engineering.
+Spanish companies began arriving in Iraq in the late 1960s, becoming prominent in civil construction and infrastructure.
+Iraq was an important client of the Spanish shipbuilding industry, and Spain was a major buyer of Iraqi crude oil.